 Niagara Falls is a fantastic place to take a summer trip.
-Even though this is the busiest time of the year, you will be able to take full advantage of the water attractions in the sunny, warm weather.
-Seeing one of the largest falls in the world is definitely an awe inspiring experience.
-I was able to make 2 trips over to the falls in the last few years, however, I would love to explore the area more and take a trip to the Canadian side.
-From what I’ve heard, the Canadian side is supposed to be more fun as there are more attractions and even better views of the falls.
+Even though this is the busiest time of the year, you will be able to take full advantage of the water based attractions in the sunny, warm weather.
+Seeing one of the largest falls in the world is definitely an awe-inspiring experience.
+I was able to make 2 trips over to the falls in the recent years, however, I would love to explore the area more and take a trip to the Canadian side.
+From what I’ve heard, the Canadian side supposedly is more fun as there are more attractions and even better views of the falls.

 Niagara Falls is actually the collective name of 3 falls: The Horseshoe Falls in Canada, and the American and Bridal Veil Falls in New York.
-The American falls reach a height of about 180 feet (due to the rocks at the base) and a width of 830 feet.
+The American Falls reach a height of about 180 feet (due to the rocks at the base) and a width of 830 feet.
 The Horseshoe Falls are approximately 173 feet high with a width of around 2200 feet.
 Bridal Veil stands about 80 feet with a width of around 50 ft.

 5 Fun Things to do at Niagara Falls

 1. Cave of the Winds – I had so much fun getting up close with the falls at this awesome attraction.
 This fun experience is the best way to get an up close glimpse of the falls.
 First, you will put on a special poncho and sandals (which you get to keep as a souvenir).
 Next, you go down an elevator over 170 feet.
 You will then get to walk across wooden walkways along the Niagara River to Hurricane Deck, which takes you within a few feet of the falls!
 This was an incredible experience!
 You can’t get any closer to the falls then this!
-Beware that you will get soaked, so plan this activity on a warm day!
+Note that you will get drenched, but it’s worth it!
+Read more about my experience.